firebase/genkit/tests/README.md

    To rebuild everything (slow but guaranteed clean build) from the root run:

    ```
-   npm run build:all
+   pnpm build
    ```

-   to pack what you already built, you can run `npm run pack` from most package folders, but you can also from the root run:
+   to pack what you already built, you can run `pnpm pack` from most package folders, but you can also from the root run:

    ```
-   npm run pack:all
+   pnpm pack:all
    ```

    which will pack everything (it's pretty fast).